Frequently asked questions for CSI PDO: exam structure, topic weighting, study priorities, matching practice, and current course-status notes.

 According to CSI’s current PDO page, effective January 1, 2026, PDO is no longer acceptable for the purposes of CIRO approval with an Investment Dealer.
 Candidates should confirm the current rule before using PDO for a registration-path decision.

-Use Official Resources.
+Use Resources.
 That page points to the current CSI course, curriculum, and exam-credits pages, which are the right source for official structure, weighting, and course-status notes.